cyb3rko/InfinityFF-For-Reddit/README.md

 ## ⚠️ Warning

 Asking users to input their credentials directly in the app is a big __security risk__.
-As a user you are also violating the Reddit User Agreement.
+As a user you are also __violating the Reddit User Agreement__.

 I implore everyone who uses this fork and similar projects to look at the commits yourself and ensure that the credentials are not being stolen.

+The releases are automated.

 ## Want to input your own Client-ID?